jtmoon79/super-speedy-syslog-searcher/README.md

 2022/10/08 22:26:35 [error] 6068#6068: *3 open() "/usr/share/nginx/html/DOES-NOT-EXIST" failed (2: No such file or directory), client: 192.168.0.115, server: _, request: "GET /DOES-NOT-EXIST HTTP/1.0", host: "192.168.0.100"
 ```

-nginx is following the example set by the apache web server (a bad example!).
+nginx is following the bad example set by the apache web server.

 <br/>